unscroller.com/cant-stop-scrolling/

 The loop

-You open your phone for one thing, hit a feed, and leave later wondering where the time went.
+You open your phone for one thing, hit a feed, and leave later wondering why nothing important got done.

 The fix